 The Cabin Bait and Tackle is located in Kuttawa on U.S. 62 about one mile west of the I-24/U.S. 62 interchange.
 The Cabin Bait and Tackle has a great selection of the latest in rods, reels, lures for you bass anglers and also a great selection of tackle for the panfish anglers to include live bait.
 You can also find a selection of bows and guns for the hunter as well as personal handguns in the store.
 The Cabin also hosts the a website where you can order all your fishing needs with free shipping on all orders over 50.00.
 Be sure to check them out at www.tackleexperts.com .
 The Cabin has a great delicatessen where you can get that early morning breakfast sandwich or enjoy a delicious lunch.
 Phone: 270-388-6440

-ELIMINATING WATER CLASS: I will be offering my class on how to Eliminate Water again this winter during the months of January and February and I will also teach a few classes this month.
+ELIMINATING WATER CLASS: I stayed very busy this winter teaching this class and I am sorry I could not accomodate everyone that wanted the class.
+Since winter has decided to stay around for a while, I have decided to continue to offer this class during the month of March when I am not scheduled to be on the water.
+If you wanted this class but could not get the dates you wanted or you would like to come take the class this month, give me a call or drop me an email and I will get you scheduled for the class if at all possible.
 These classes are limited to one or two people per class.
 The classes last approximately 8 hours.
 The cost of the class is 200.00 which covers one or two people.
 These classes have been very popular with my clients over the past few years and all the feedback I get is very positive.
-Here is some examples of that feedback:
+Here are some examples of that feedback:

 **Dave ...
 Harry and I took your "Eliminating Water" class and it has helped both of us like you wouldn't believe! - J. Harris